-Layering offers enhancements and solutions to your wedding day ensemble, whether you’re looking for a more conservative option for the ceremony, you have a walk from your grand entrance from the car (or sleigh) to the front door, or maybe there’s a drafty ventilation system in the castle you’ve booked for your big day.
-Or maybe you just want to bring the drama and glamour to your stroll down the aisle because there are so many chic layers to elevate your wedding day look (or looks) to meet all types of style preferences.
+Layering offers enhancements and solutions to your wedding-day ensemble, whether you’re looking for a more conservative option for the ceremony, you have a walk from your grand entrance from the car (or sleigh) to the front door, or there’s a drafty ventilation system in the castle you’ve booked for your big day.
+Or maybe you just want to bring the drama and glamour to your stroll down the aisle because there are so many chic layers to elevate your wedding-day look (or looks) to meet all types of style preferences.
 But, of course, it’s all in how you layer, especially after so much heart, soul, sweat, and probably tears have gone into finding your dream wedding dress.
+Here's how to figure out what to wear over your wedding dress in winter.

-Rule of thumb: Find a layering piece in the most flattering silhouette that complements and, most important, doesn’t distract from the main focus.
+Rule of thumb: Find a layering piece in the most flattering silhouette that complements and, most importantly, doesn’t distract from the main focus.
 For example, for a sleek and fitted wedding gown, Arodaky suggests a versatile cape—be it a long and dramatic cloak or a short and vintage-inspired capelet.
-The former can also work with a voluminous ballgown as long as it’s roomy enough to not disturb the lines of the dress underneath and same with the latter if the cropped length hits the waistline at the right point.
+The former can also work with a voluminous ballgown as long as it’s roomy enough to not disturb the lines of the dress underneath and the same with the latter if the cropped length hits the waistline at the right point.

 Or, maybe bring a touch of rock ‘n' roll into the mix with a moto-jacket—a wedding is a festive occasion, after all.
 Arodaky suggests pairing the outerwear staple with a sleek, body-con dress, or if the jacket is cropped and boxy, layer it over a mini or tea-length dress with a ‘50s style skirt.
 A streamlined blazer is obviously perfection with a tailored jumpsuit or top and trousers set.
-But the menswear-inspired silhouette also gives a slightly subversive, but still glam counterbalance to a lace boho-style gown too.
-A cropped faux fur coat makes for a romantic winter-wedding option with a mermaid gown or slip dress.
+But the menswear-inspired silhouette also gives a slightly subversive but still glam counterbalance to a lace boho-style gown too.
+A cropped faux fur wedding coat makes for a romantic option with a mermaid gown or slip dress.
 Arodaky also likes a plush bolero paired with a wide-leg jumpsuit for a bold winter wedding aesthetic.

 Texture play also helps you skirt the question of whether or not to pair varying shades of white and ivory together and Arodaky has a pretty spectacular cheat: “Sequins, for example, are nice if it's a mix of cream, white, and transparent,” she says, about bridging the varying tones through embellishments.
-So think: a sequin-covered dress with an off-white layer or vice versa.
+So think a sequin-covered dress with an off-white layer or vice versa.

 Of course, mixing in non-white hues can also be part of the fun.
 For a more traditional look, Arodaky suggests metallics.
 “I love the Lurex shiny effect like gold, silver, and rose-gold mixed with white because it enhances the silhouette,” she says.
 “I also love a black bow or black detail on white; it's so modern.”
 If you’re more adventurous, feel free to bring in color.
 For instance, a pastel-hued moto or bomber jacket would add a fresh and playful touch to your wedding white—and, bonus, you could wear it again.